Week 2 takeaways for every team: Concern for Eagles, Steelers?

 This "Fitz-Magic" thing is real.
 Ryan Fitzpatrick has thrown for eight touchdowns and has a rushing TD and the Bucs are 2-0 for the first time since 2010.
 But credit also goes to the defense for getting more pressure on Nick Foles than they did Drew Brees last week.
 Rookie defensive backs Carlton Davis, M.J.
 Stewart and Jordan Whitehead looked fine stepping into big roles because of injuries. -- Jenna Laine

 The Eagles have some issues to deal with coming out of their loss to the Bucs.
-Jason Peters, Mike Wallace got banged up, and there was a lack of discipline and execution on both sides of the ball.
+Jason Peters and Mike Wallace got banged up, and there was a lack of discipline and execution on both sides of the ball.
 But the winds are about to shift.
 Carson Wentz is expected to make his return next week at home against the Colts, which will likely invigorate this team and keep the sting of this loss from lingering. -- Tim McManus

 New Orleans Saints 21, Cleveland Browns 18